ethereum/consensus-specs/specs/phase0/validator.md

-# Ethereum 2.0 Phase 0 -- Honest Validator
+# Phase 0 -- Honest Validator

-This is an accompanying document to [Ethereum 2.0 Phase 0 -- The Beacon Chain](./beacon-chain.md), which describes the expected actions of a "validator" participating in the Ethereum 2.0 protocol.
+This is an accompanying document to [Phase 0 -- The Beacon Chain](./beacon-chain.md), which describes the expected actions of a "validator" participating in the Ethereum proof-of-stake protocol.

 ## Table of contents